pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ## MLINK - *78*
 Extended limits supported

+**Failsafe MUST be configured once with the desired channel values (position) while the RX is up (wait 10+sec for the RX to learn the config) and then failsafe MUST be set to RX/Receiver otherwise the servos will jitter!!!**

 Telemetry: the 2 RXs I have are sending different information in different format, I've done something which might work or not so please report

-### Sub_protocol Slow - *0*

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14|CH15|CH16
 ---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|----